minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 This lab assumes you have already completed the following labs:

-- Deploy Active Data Guard with LVM or ASM
+- Deploy Active Data Guard

 ## Step 1: Test transaction replication

-1. From on-premise side, create a test user in orclpdb, and grant privileges to the user.
+1. From the primary side, create a test user in orclpdb, and grant privileges to the user.
 You need  to check if the pdb is open.

 ```
-[oracle@workshop ~]$ sqlplus / as sysdba
+[oracle@primary ~]$ sqlplus / as sysdba

 SQL*Plus: Release 19.0.0.0.0 - Production on Sat Feb 1 06:52:50 2020
 Version 19.7.0.0.0